Best Turntable in 2022

 - Not for hardcore audiophiles

-Like the turntables we’ve reviewed previously, the Sony PS-LX310BT is also a belt-drive device.
-It operates at two speeds - 33 ⅓ and 45 RPM, thanks to a 45-RPM adapter.
-Most of the best entry-level turntable options are, naturally, aimed at fledgling vinyl lovers.
-As one such option, the PS-LX310BT comes with a built-in phono preamp, and an MM cartridge perma-mounted to the tonearm, saving you the hassle of setting that up.
+As one such option, the PS-LX310BT comes with a built-in phono preamp and an MM cartridge perma-mounted to the tonearm, saving you the hassle of setting it up.
 The only thing you have to do after taking the turntable out of the box is position the platter and pull the belt over the pulley.
 Plug it into a power source, and you’re ready to spin.

 This turntable currently costs $250 on Sony’s website, and its combination of features and sound quality is tough to match in the under-$300 range.

 The best affordable record player award goes to Sony’s PS-LX310BT.
-The aluminum tonearm makes up for the otherwise plastic frame, and the matte finish makes this turntable look like a $500 device, while the features, sound quality, and overall ease of use are practically unmatched by any of its competitors.
+The aluminum tonearm makes up for the otherwise plastic frame, and the matte finish makes this turntable look like a $500 device, while the features, sound quality, and overall ease of use are practically unmatched by any of its competitors in this price range.

 - Unmatched sound quality